DonaldKLee/StudyHawk/README.md

 As most people are working from home or taking online classes, procrastination can be a huge problem.  <br/>

 Introducing StudyHawk, a productivity timer that reminds you with notifications on when it is time for your break and when your break ends. <br/>
 Additionally, halfway through your productivity session, you will receive a friendly notification reminding you that you should not be procrastinating, just in case if you are.
-When your break is about 75% over, you will also receive a friendly reminder informing you that your break is almost over.
+When your break is about 75% over, you will also receive a friendly notification informing you that your break is almost over.

 # installation